PeterShinners/comp/design/structure.md

 Assignment in Comp creates new structures rather than modifying existing ones.
 The assignment operators control how conflicts are resolved when the same field is set multiple times.
 Normal assignment (`=`) overwrites, strong assignment (`*=`) creates persistent values, and weak assignment (`?=`) only sets undefined fields.

 Deep field assignment creates new nested structures at each level, preserving immutability throughout the hierarchy.
-The assignment target determines where the value goes - local variables with `$var`, output structure fields (no prefix), or namespace structures like `$ctx`.
+The assignment target determines where the value goes - local variables with `@var`, output structure fields (no prefix), or scope structures like `$ctx`.

 ```comp
 ; Field override behavior